 Before we dive into adultery in relation to the Catholic annulment process, let’s discuss the basics of adultery.
 Adultery is when a married person steps outside of their marriage and has relations with someone who is not his or her spouse.
 It’s also referred to as “having an affair” or “cheating.”

 If you've recently discovered that your spouse has been unfaithful to you, it can be absolutely devastating.
-We’re here to provide some clarification on Catholic annulment and how it relates to annulment.
+We’re here to provide some clarification on annulment in the Catholic church and how it relates to cases of adultery.
 For more information, reach out to our experts at Catholic Annulment - Another Chance today!

 Adultery and Catholic Annulments

 Wondering whether you can get a Catholic annulment after you’ve discovered your spouse has committed adultery is a common reaction.
-In most cases, adultery does not serve as grounds for a Catholic annulment in a marriage.
+However, in most cases, adultery does not serve as grounds for a Catholic annulment in a marriage.

 A Catholic annulment completely nullifies your marriage, almost as if it never existed.
 In order for this to happen, though, the grounds for annulment must be present before or during the exchange of the vows, but not after.
 This means that any problems that occurred after your wedding day, including adultery, do not qualify as grounds for a Catholic annulment.